cloudnode-pro/BankAccounts/README.md

 You can create a [Point of Sale](https://github.com/cloudnode-pro/BankAccounts/wiki/POS), which is a type of single-use chest shop.
 Players can pay using a bank card (`/bank card`).

+### PlaceholderAPI Support

+BankAccounts provides several *PlaceholderAPI* placeholders that you can use.
+See the [Placeholders Wiki](https://github.com/cloudnode-pro/BankAccounts/wiki/Placeholders) for an exhaustive list.

 ### Extensive Configuration

 All functionality is fully configurable.
 See [default config](https://github.com/cloudnode-pro/BankAccounts/blob/master/src/main/resources/config.yml).